Risk Management

 Coverage Exclusions to Watch For

 War and nation-state exclusions.
 The Lloyd's of London market began requiring explicit nation-state exclusions following disputes over NotPetya coverage.
-For OT environments, which face significant nation-state threat actor activity, a broad war exclusion can create coverage gaps for exactly the kind of incidents that represent the highest-consequence scenarios.
+For OT environments, which face significant nation-state threat actor activity, a broad war exclusion can create coverage gaps for exactly the highest-consequence scenarios.
 Understand specifically how your policy defines "war" or "hostile nation-state action" and whether that definition could apply to incidents in your sector.
+The answer may surprise you.

 Unpatched system exclusions.
 Policies increasingly include language requiring that systems be maintained with current patches.
-In OT environments where patching may be impractical for legitimate operational reasons, a broad unpatched system exclusion could exclude coverage for incidents on systems with known vulnerabilities — which in practice may include most OT assets.
+In OT environments where patching may be impractical for legitimate operational reasons, a PLC embedded in a continuous process that cannot be taken offline for a patch cycle, a broad unpatched system exclusion could exclude coverage for incidents on systems with known vulnerabilities.
+In practice, that may mean most of your OT assets.

 Industrial control system exclusions.
 Some general cyber policies contain explicit exclusions for "industrial control systems" or "operational technology."
-If you are renewing a general cyber policy rather than an OT-specific product, verify that ICS-related losses are explicitly covered, not excluded.
+If you are renewing a general cyber policy rather than an OT-specific product, verify that ICS-related losses are explicitly covered, not carved out.
+This is not a hypothetical, it is a live issue in multiple sectors.

 How Security Investment Improves Insurability

-The good news for organizations building OT security programs is that underwriters increasingly provide tangible premium benefits for documented security improvements.
-The investment is not just a security ROI question — it directly affects the cost of risk transfer.
+The good news is that underwriters increasingly provide tangible premium benefits for documented security improvements.
+The investment is not just a security ROI question, it directly affects the cost of risk transfer.

-Network segmentation documentation: Being able to demonstrate an enforced IT/OT boundary with documented firewall rules and a network architecture diagram is among the most impactful insurability improvements.
+Network segmentation documentation is among the most impactful insurability improvements.
+Being able to demonstrate an enforced IT/OT boundary with documented firewall rules and a network architecture diagram carries real weight.
 Several carriers use the presence or absence of IT/OT segmentation as a coverage eligibility criterion, not just a pricing factor.

-MFA on all remote access: Multi-factor authentication on OT remote access is increasingly a hard requirement for coverage, not just a preferred control.
+MFA on all remote access has become a hard requirement for coverage at many carriers, not just a preferred control.
 Organizations that implemented MFA across OT remote access connections saw meaningful premium reductions in renewals.

-OT-specific monitoring tools: Demonstrating that you have deployed passive OT monitoring (not just IT SIEM extended to OT) with protocol-aware analysis and alert tuning communicates substantially more to underwriters than claiming "we monitor our OT network."
-Being able to name the platform (Claroty, Dragos, Nozomi Networks), describe coverage, and show sample alert workflows carries significant weight.
+OT-specific monitoring tools communicate substantially more to underwriters than claiming "we monitor our OT network."
+Being able to name the platform, describe coverage, and show sample alert workflows, demonstrating that you can detect threats, not just that you have deployed a product, carries significant weight.

-Third-party OT assessment: An OT-specific security assessment conducted by a recognized external firm within the past 12-24 months, with documented findings and a remediation plan, demonstrates program maturity in a way that self-attestation does not.
+Third-party OT assessment conducted by a recognized external firm within the past 12 to 24 months, with documented findings and a remediation plan, demonstrates program maturity in a way that internal attestation does not.
+At Beacon Security, we regularly work with clients who are preparing for renewal and need to be able to show underwriters a credible external assessment, not just a checklist, but evidence that an outside expert has reviewed the environment and that findings are being actively addressed.

 Practical Recommendations

 Review your current policy before renewal.
 Understand what your current policy covers for OT-related losses and what it excludes.
-Do not wait until you have an incident to discover that your largest exposure is excluded.
+Do not wait until you have an incident to find out.

 Document your security controls.
 The questionnaire is an opportunity, not a burden.
-Organizations that can answer questions with specific, detailed evidence — "we deployed Claroty in 2024 covering 85 percent of our OT assets, with MFA required on all remote access connections via dedicated OT jump servers" — are presenting a fundamentally different risk profile from those who check "yes" without supporting documentation.
+Organizations that can answer questions with specific, detailed evidence, "we deployed OT monitoring in 2024 covering 85 percent of our OT assets, with MFA required on all remote access connections via dedicated OT jump servers", are presenting a fundamentally different risk profile from those who check "yes" without supporting documentation.
+The difference in premium can be substantial.

 Quantify your OT risk before renewal.
-A basic operational risk quantification — what would a ransomware-induced production shutdown at your primary facility cost per day, and how many days would restoration take? — provides the business context for both insurance purchasing decisions and security investment justification.
+What would a ransomware-induced production shutdown at your primary facility cost per day?
+How many days would restoration take?
+These numbers provide the business context for both insurance purchasing decisions and security investment justification, and they give your renewal conversation a foundation that goes beyond answering questionnaire boxes.

 Treat the questionnaire as a gap analysis.
-Review the underwriter's questions as a list of security controls they consider material.
-Any question you cannot confidently answer "yes" to with documentation identifies a security program gap worth addressing on its own merits.
+Every question you cannot confidently answer "yes" to with documentation identifies a security program gap worth addressing on its own merits.
+The underwriter is giving you a prioritized list of controls that the insurance market considers material.
+That is useful information regardless of how the renewal goes.

 Beacon Security helps industrial organizations prepare for OT cyber insurance renewals through security assessments, documentation development, and control implementation prioritized against underwriter requirements.
 Contact us to improve your insurability while strengthening your actual security posture.